vap-library/vap-library/policies/httproute-enforce-hostnames/README.md

 denys.

 # Parameter used by the policy
-The policy is using a mandatory custom resource (CR) kind called `HTTPRouteEnforceHostnamesParam`.
+The policy is using a mandatory custom resource (CR) kind called `VAPLibHTTPRouteEnforceHostnamesParam`.
 The CR has to list the allowed hostnames in an array of strings field called `spec.allowedHostnames`.

 # Example parameter
 ```
 apiVersion: vap-library.com/v1beta1
-kind: HTTPRouteEnforceHostnamesParam
+kind: VAPLibHTTPRouteEnforceHostnamesParam
 metadata:
   name: example
   namespace: example